Managing the pain of rheumatoid arthritis

 B. Drug therapy for RA pain

-Most studies of RA focus on anti-inflammation therapies, and in large studies it is not always practical to work out how much of an individual’s pain is due to muscle wasting and usage-related pain.
-The evidence for treating the mechanical causes of joint pain is essentially that derived from osteoarthritis studies, and there are few such long-term studies.
+Most studies of RA focus on anti-inflammation therapies, and in large studies it is not always practical to work out how much of an individual’s pain is due to tendon and osteoarthritis pain.

 It is uncommon to find one drug that relieves all arthritis pain for any one person.
 The medications commonly used to treat musculoskeletal pain, including that associated with RA, are:

 This is commonly used for joint pains, although it seems to have only mild joint pain-relieving effects.
-It is generally safe in doses up to 2 grams daily, but can cause tummy upsets.
-Very high doses or use together with heavy alcohol intake can lead to liver damage.
+It is generally safe in doses up to 2 grams daily.
+Very high doses or high regular use together with heavy alcohol intake can lead to liver damage.

 The most common medications used in this category include paracetamol/codeine combinations, dihydrocodeine and tramadol.
-Sometimes if these agents are not working and daily pain relief is needed frequently, other painkillers such as buprenorphine and fentanyl in topical patches, can be used.
-Unlike paracetamol and NSAIDs, which work in the joints themselves, opiate-derived drugs seem to work in the central nervous system.
+They usually come in tablets, but some opioids are in transdermal (topical skin) patches for more sustained drug delivery.
+Unlike paracetamol and NSAIDs which work in the joints themselves, opiate-derived drugs work in the central nervous system.
 The term “opiates” is often associated with fears of addiction.
-However many patients use such drugs for chronic pain without becoming addicted.
+However many patients use low doses of such drugs for chronic pain without becoming addicted.
 Doses of these drugs are usually increased in a step-wise manner to get a balance between pain reduction and unwanted side-effects.
-The common side-effects of this class of drugs are constipation, nausea and drowsiness.
+The common side-effects of this class of drugs are constipation, nausea, drowsiness and falls.
 High fibre diet and laxatives may be useful if the drugs are helping pain but causing constipation.
 Drowsiness may be helpful if the drugs are used at night in people with sleep disturbance due to pain, but care must be taken during daytime activities such as driving (if you are on stronger analgesics you should check with your doctor to see if the drug is licensed for people who want to drive).

 Other medication options

 Combinations of the above drugs may be useful in some patients since the drugs work in different ways, for example, combining an NSAID and an opioid analgesic.
-Certain antidepressants may help pain, perhaps through beneficial effects on sleep and mood.
+Surprisingly there are few trials of combination drug therapies.
+Certain antidepressants may help pain, though the benefits seem small and they may work through beneficial effects on sleep and mood.

 When is the best time of day to take my painkillers?